lalitvarshney98/Human-or-Horse-Image-Prediction/README.md

 # Human-or-Horse-Image-Prediction
-• Step 1: Starting with OS library to use Operating System libraries, giving you access to the file system, and the zipfile library allowing you to unzip the data.
+• Step 1: Starting with OS library to use Operating System libraries, giving you access to the file system, and the zipfile library allowing you to unzip the data.<br>
 • Step 2: Import keras.
 • Step 3: Adding convolutions
 • Step 4: Using optimizers and loss function